 The carbonate bodies of the basal Swift Formation (Upper Jurassic) occur as anomalous deflections on a relatively uniform mechanical well-log section.
-The areal distribution, stratigraphic relationships, genesis and of the carbonate bodies were determined gamma-ray usina the log, the spontaneous-potential log, the resistivity log suite, and megascopic and microscopic core analysis.
+The areal distribution, stratigraphic relationships, genesis and of the carbonate bodies were determined using the gamma-ray the log, spontaneous-potential log, the resistivity log suite, and megascopic and microscopic core analysis.

-The carbonate bodies of the basal Formation were found to be Swift coarsening-upward sequences composed of predominantly sand-sized, recrystallized mollusk grains.
+The carbonate bodies of the basal Swift Formation were found to be coarsening-upward sequences composed of predominantly sand-sized, recrystallized mollusk grains.
 These grains were transported by strong bottom currents across the irregular sea floor of the shallow epicontinental Jurassic sea, and were deposited under agitated water conditions in the offshore environment.
 These carbonate sand bodies are analogous to offshore-bar deposits of similar age that are recognized across the midcontinent region.